ibm-cloud-docs/SecureGateway/securegateway_interaction.md

 - Full certificate chains with destination-side TLS are not supported prior to DataPower version 7.5.1.0
 - Cloud destinations are not supported prior to DataPower version 7.5.1.0
 - The log level can't be changed to TRACE level
-- The latest Secure Gateway version in DataPower is 1.8.0fp6, [for more info](/docs/services/SecureGateway/securegateway_install.html#datapower)
+- The latest Secure Gateway Client version in DataPower is 1.8.0fp6, please check [here](/docs/services/SecureGateway/securegateway_install.html#installing-datapower) for more information